MagnusThome/RejsaCAN-ESP32/README.md

 - Drive high power peripherals using a driver board
 - Translate CAN data between two CAN buses (like my small project Current Gear HUD here on github)

+- I have already made a connector board to attach the RejsaCAN on the back of the commonly available small ILI9341 touch screen.

 ## Ideas for peripherals

 - A second CAN port (MCP2515 board)